DevCycleHQ/devcycle-docs/docs/introduction/core-concepts/feature-hierarchy.md

 title: Feature Hierarchy
 sidebar_position: 1
 ---
-In a traditional feature flagging platform, there is only type of entity to worry about: a `feature flag`!
+In a traditional feature flagging platform, there is only one type of entity to worry about: a `feature flag`!
 In these platforms, a `feature flag` contains the targeting rules and possible values for its respective key, all rolled into one.

 DevCycle does things differently.
 Rather than restricting you to one `feature flag` per set of targeting rules, we allow